-- Be aware of gate times as there is no travelling before or after these times are allowed
+- Be aware of gate times as there is no travelling before or after gate closure times.

 - You are not authorised to drive “off-road”, and you must stay on the roads at all times.

-- The feeding or disturbing of animals is not allowed.
+- Feeding or disturbing animals is not allowed.

 - Overnight visitors are only allowed to stay at a booked and recognised overnight facility.

-- All accommodation and camping sites may be occupied from 14:00 on the day of arrival and must be vacated by 10:00 on the day of departure.
+- All lodges and camping place may be occupied from 2 pm on the day check out is by 10:15 am on the day of departure.

-- A stringent noise restriction is enforced between 21:30 and 06:00.
-The use of cell phones is permitted only in camps, gates and in cases of emergency.
+- A no noise restriction is enforced between sunset & sunrise.
+The use of mobile phones is allowed only in camps & emergency.

-- The Kruger National Park is a malaria zone - we advise that all visitors adhere to their doctor’s instructions.
+- Kruger is a malaria area all visitors must adhere to their doctor’s instructions.

 - Roadside assistance, toll-free number 0800 030 666 (Vista).

-- Rules and regulations are enforced under the National Environmental Management: Protected Areas Act, 2003 (Act no. 57 of 2003) and transgression can result in a fine.
+- Rules & regulations are enforced under the National Environmental Management: Protected Areas Act

-- To ensure that you see all the animals you want, have a look at the spotting board in the various receptions to track the latest game spotting.
+- To see where all the animals were last seen, check the spotting boards in the various receptions to track the latest game spotting.